-The following table provides information on grants of options to purchase the Company's Common Stock made to the Named Executive Officers during the year ended December 31, 1995.
+The following table provides information on grants of options to purchase the Company's Common Stock made to the Named Executive Officers during the year ended December 31, 1997.

-INDIVIDUAL GRANTS NTIAL E VALUE AT NUMBER OF SECURITIES UNDERLYING OPTIONS PERCENT OF TOTAL OPTIONS GRANTED TO EMPLOYEES EXERCISE OR ASSUMED RATES OI PRICE APPI FOR OPTION ANNUAL F STOCK RECIATION NAME GRANTED (#)(1) IN FISCAL YEAR BASE PRICE (\$/SH) EXPIRATION DATE 5%(\$) 10%(\$) John H. Allen 20,000 17.6% \$ 22.25 6/30/2005 \$279,905 \$709,330
+INDIVIDUAL GRANTS NUMBER OF SECURITIES UNDERLYING OPTIONS GRANTED PERCENT OF TOTAL OPTIONS GRANTED TO EMPLOYEES EXERCISE OR BASE PRICE EXPIRATION POTENTIAL REALIZA AT ASSUMED ANNUAL STOCK PRICE APPR FOR OPTION TER RATES OF RECIATION NAME (#) (1) IN FISCAL YEAR (\$/SH) DATE 5% (\$) 10% (\$) Charles A. Schwan 15,000 6.4 27.00 5/6/07 254,700 645,450 John H. Allen 10,000 4.3 27.00 5/6/07 169,800 430,300

-- (1) Consists of stock options, which were granted at an exercise price of 100% of the market price of the underlying shares on the date of grant, become exercisable over four years at the rate of approximately one-fourth each year and expire ten years from the date of grant.
-The options were granted under the Company's 1994 Employee Stock Option Plan. - (2) The 5% and 10% assumed annual rates of stock price appreciation would result from per share prices of \$36.25 and \$57.72, respectively.
-Such assumed rates are established by rules of the Securities and Exchange Commission and do not represent the Company's forecast of possible future appreciation of the Company's Common Stock or total stockholder return.
+- (1) Consists of stock options, which (i) were granted at an exercise price of 100% of the market price of the underlying shares on the date of grant, (ii) become exercisable over four years at the rate of one-fourth each year and (iii) expire ten years from the date of grant.
+The options were granted under the Company's 1996 Employee Stock Option Plan. - (2) The "potential realizable value" shown represents the potential gains based on annual compound stock price appreciation of 5% and 10% from the date of grant through the full 10-year option term, net of exercise price, but before taxes associated with the exercise.
+The amounts represent assumed rates of appreciation only based on the Securities and Exchange Commission rules and do not represent the Company's estimate of the possible future appreciation in the Company's common stock or gains, if any, that may ultimately be realized by the above option holders.